Filing the Certificate of Organization Is Simple!

-Step 1: Get Your Certificate of Organization Forms
+Step 1: Get Your Certificate of Organization Form

-Nebraska does not provide entrepreneurs with a form to create a standard Certificate of Organization.
-Instead, you must create a Certificate of Organization that includes certain information and then file it online.
+Nebraska does not provide entrepreneurs with a standard form to create a Certificate of Organization.
+Instead, you must create a Certificate of Organization that includes certain information and then file it either online or by mail.

 Step 2: Draft the Certificate of Organization